 Read our full Rode NT Mini review. (opens in new tab)

 Audio-Technica AT2020 might be the best cheap XLR microphone you can get your hands on right now.
 Any professional musician will tell you that trying to find a good XLR mic for less than $200 is a massive chore.
-Somehow, Audio-Technica manages to provide an excellent sounding XLR microphone for musicians for only $100.
+Somehow, Audio-Technica manages to provide an excellent sounding XLR microphone for musicians for around $80.

-The AT2020 follows the trend of stripping out features to cut costs like a mute button, but you still have headset volume, monitor dials, a handy pivoting, threaded stand mount, and handy travel bag.
+The AT2020 follows the trend of stripping out features to cut costs.
+Here the mute button is absent, although you still have headset volume, monitor dials, a pivoting threaded stand mount, and a handy travel bag.
 Whenever you record yourself using the AT2020, you'll often think you're using a more expensive microphone.